 Consul Julius Caesar was one of the greatest rulers of Rome.
-During his reign he had set the stage for transferring the Roman Republic into a worldwide empire.
-Caesar was born in 100 B.C. and ruled Rome for 5 years stating in 49 B.C. which is where he appears on the Bible Timeline with world history.
+During his reign, he had set the stage for transferring the Roman Republic into a worldwide empire.
+Caesar was born in 100 B.C. and ruled Rome for 5 years starting in 49 B.C., which is where he appears on the Bible Timeline with world history.

-Gaius Julius Caesar was born to into the gens Julius family which was one of the oldest, wealthiest and most well known family lines in ancient Rome.
-This particular family group was supposed to have descended from a god named Iulus who is supposed to have been a son of the goddess Venus.
+Gaius Julius Caesar was born to into the gens Julius family that was one of the oldest, wealthiest and most well-known family lines in ancient Rome.
+This particular family group was supposed to have descended from a god named Iulus, who is supposed to have been a son of the goddess Venus.
 The name Caesar is derived from caesarian which means “to cut” in Latin.
-Historians are not clear about Caesar’s childhood but since he was a member of a wealthy patrician clan it is safe to assume that he was educated in his youth.
+Historians are not clear about Caesar’s childhood but since he was a member of a wealthy patrician clan, it is safe to assume that he was educated in his youth.

-Caesar had destroyed the last remnants of Pompey’s supporters and he began to work on transforming the republic into an empire.
-He centralized a powerful government in Rome, he put down all resistance from conquered territories and he then brought all of the provinces of Rome together under one central authority which stemmed from Rome.
+Caesar had destroyed the last remnants of Pompey’s supporters, and he began to work on transforming the republic into an empire.
+He centralized a powerful government in Rome, he put down all resistance from conquered territories, and he then brought all of the provinces of Rome together under one central authority that stemmed from Rome.
 These three steps transformed the republic into an empire.

 Caesar was assassinated in 44 B.C. by people who opposed his reforms.
 Caesar’s life was full of adventure, intrigue, deception, murder, love, passion and politics.
 He is forever remembered as one of the greatest rulers of Rome and in the history of the world.